 1. Yeast infections

 Many people experience yeast infections, but some symptoms, such as itching and swelling, can often make it difficult for a person to go about their daily activities.
-A baking soda bath may relieve symptoms and help a person recover faster.
+A baking soda bath may relieve symptoms and help people recover faster.

 2. Fungal skin and nail infections

-Research suggests that baking soda may be a useful as an antifungal agent against many of the fungal strains that commonly infect human skin and nails.
+Older 2012 research suggests that baking soda may be useful as an antifungal agent against many fungal strains that commonly affect skin and nails.

 People with the nail fungus onychomycosis, which causes thick, discolored, or crumbly nails, may find relief from regularly soaking their hands or feet in a baking soda bath.

-However, anyone with a fungal infection should ask their doctor if a baking soda bath could help relieve symptoms.
+However, anyone with a fungal infection should ask their doctor if a baking soda bath can help relieve symptoms.

 Eczema causes dry, itchy, and inflamed patches of skin to develop on the body during flare-ups.
-These areas may be so itchy that a person scratches and breaks the skin, leaving it prone to infection and making symptoms worse.
+These areas may be so itchy that a person scratches and breaks the skin, leaving it prone to infection and worsening symptoms.

 Baking soda may help prevent eczema flare-ups or reduce symptoms in some people.
-Adding ¼ to ½ cup of baking soda to a warm bath may help soothe itchy skin.
+Adding a quarter cup of baking soda to a warm bath may help soothe itchy skin.

 It is important to pat the skin dry and moisturize immediately after the bath.

-Adding ½ cup of baking soda to an oatmeal bath may further reduce irritation and itchiness.
+Adding both baking soda and oatmeal to a bath may reduce irritation and itchiness.

-It is essential for someone with psoriasis to moisturize their skin immediately after drying off with a towel, as hot water can dry out the skin further.
+It is essential to moisturize the skin immediately after drying off with a towel, as hot water can dry out the skin further.

 5. Poison ivy, poison oak, or sumac

-A bath may also help prevent these oils from spreading to other areas of the body or another person.
+A bath may also help prevent these oils from spreading to other areas of the body or transferring to another person.

-Baking soda can soothe the inflamed skin and reduce irritation and itching.
-Soaking in a lukewarm tub with ½ to 1 cup of baking soda may help reduce symptoms.
-Adding oatmeal to the bath can also ease itching.
+Baking soda can soothe inflamed skin and reduce irritation and itching.
+Soaking in a lukewarm or cool tub with baking soda may

-A UTI causes pain and burning while urinating, a condition caused by extra acidity in the urinary tract.
+A UTI causes pain and burning while urinating due to extra acidity in the urinary tract.

-Although a baking soda bath will not change the acidity of the urine, it may reduce pain and discomfort when used alongside doctor-prescribed antibiotics.
-Add ¼ cup of baking soda to the bath and soak for 15 to 30 minutes.
+Although a baking soda bath will not change the acidity of the urine, it may reduce pain and discomfort alongside doctor-prescribed antibiotics.

 7. Diaper rash

-A baking soda bath can help gently remove the irritating germs and soothe sensitive skin.
+A baking soda bath can help remove the pathogens that cause irritation and soothe sensitive skin.

-For babies and small children, it is essential only to use a minimal amount of baking soda, as the dissolved baking soda may be absorbed through the skin.
+For babies and small children, it is essential only to use a minimal amount of baking soda, as the skin can absorb dissolved baking soda.

-The constant itching and irritation caused by chickenpox can feel like torture for many people, especially children.
+The constant itching and irritation caused by chickenpox can feel extremely uncomfortable for many people, especially children.